 Mission Accomplished on Nov.
 11, 2010

-Army SSG Scot Noss was injured on Feb.
-18, 2007, when the Chinook helicopter he was riding in crashed in the mountains of Southern Afghanistan.
-Eight of the twenty-two service members did not survive the crash.
+On Feb.
+18, 2007, Army Staff Sergeant Scot Noss was severely injured when the Chinook helicopter he was riding in crashed in the mountains of Southern Afghanistan.
+Eight of the 22 service members did not survive the crash.
 Scot was severely injured, sustaining a severe traumatic brain injury (TBI).
 After being stabilized in Germany, Scot was transferred to Bethesda Naval Hospital in Maryland and later to the James A. Haley Medical Center in Tampa.

 - Albany Democrat-Herald, Dec.
 28, 2018 HFOT home recipient Scot Noss was the inspiration behind his sister’s decision to donate a puppy to a nonprofit that trains service dogs.
 Read more.